 Vulnerable persons who are unable or unwilling to care for themselves must be attended to and have adequate supervision at all times.
 A parent/guardian or caregiver 18 years of age or older is responsible for monitoring activities and managing the behavior of vulnerable persons during their library visits.
 The library does not assume responsibility for vulnerable persons while they are in the building or on library property.

 Vulnerable persons who can understand and follow Durham County Library’s Courteous Conduct Policy, and can provide for their own needs, are welcome to remain in the library unattended.
 All library customers are expected to follow the rules of conduct outlined in Durham County Library’s Courteous Conduct Policy.
 Vulnerable persons left unattended should have contact information for a parent/guardian or caregiver in case of emergency and be able to contact them as needed.
 It is not the library’s responsibility to retain this information.

 Library staff are responsible for assisting all library customers and cannot adequately monitor unattended vulnerable persons.
 Staff will attempt to contact a parent/guardian or caregiver when a vulnerable person’s health or safety is in doubt, if their behavior disturbs other library customers, if their actions violate any of Durham County Library’s Courteous Conduct Policy or the parent/guardian or caregiver is not present at the time of the library’s closing.
 Library staff are not responsible for preventing vulnerable persons from leaving library grounds or monitoring or managing their behavior.
-If a vulnerable person is left without a ride after closing, staff will contact the appropriate authorities to ensure that person’s safety.

 This policy applies to all library customers on library property.